JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/polysymbols_implementation.md

 in a particular `PsiElement` at a particular offset.
 Symbols may implement the `PolySymbolDeclaredInPsi` interface to avoid boilerplate related to declaration building.

+## References and Code Completion

+Usually, it is enough to provide a `PolySymbolQueryScopeContributor` for the [supported language features](polysymbols_integration.md#supported-language-features).
+However, when implementing integration for a language feature, reference providers and code completions need to be implemented from scratch.

 To provide references, a [`PsiPolySymbolReferenceProvider`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/references/PsiPolySymbolReferenceProvider.kt)